Best practice graduate recruitment programme blueprint

 - Condensing multiple interviews into one day wherever possible.
 (Read more: How to run a graduate assessment day)

-- Outlining a transparent process so graduates can track their progress through your recruitment ‘machine’.
+- Outline a transparent process so graduates can track their progress through your recruitment ‘machine’.
 Give fast feedback.

 5 – Make an offer the right way